intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 b.
 [ResNet101](https://github.com/IntelAI/models/tree/master/benchmarks/image_recognition/tensorflow/resnet101) <br>
 c.
 [InceptionV3](https://github.com/IntelAI/models/tree/master/benchmarks/image_recognition/tensorflow/inceptionv3) <br>

-3. (optional) Download and setup directory location for ```real_dataset``` folder that has image files in TFrecord format if you are inferring on real-dataset.
-You can refer to [ImageNet](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data) / [Coco Dataset](http://cocodataset.org/#home) that has images converted to TFrecords
+3. (optional) Download and setup a data directory that has image files in TFRecord format if you are inferring on a real dataset.
-(or) you can run the [build_image_data.py](https://github.com/tensorflow/models/blob/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/inception/inception/data/build_image_data.py) to convert raw images into TFRecords.
+You can refer to [ImageNet](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data) or [Coco Dataset](http://cocodataset.org/#home) which have images converted to TFRecords, or you can run the [build_image_data.py](https://github.com/tensorflow/models/blob/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/inception/inception/data/build_image_data.py) script to convert raw images into TFRecords.

-4. Install [Docker](https://docs.docker.com/v17.09/engine/installation/) since the tutorial runs on a Docker container
+4. Install [Docker](https://docs.docker.com/v17.09/engine/installation/) since the tutorial runs on a Docker container.

 ### Run inference

 1. Pull the relevant Intel-optimized TensorFlow Docker image.
-We'll be running the pretrained model to infer on Docker container
+We'll be running the pretrained model to infer on Docker container.
-.
-[Click here](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) to find  all the available Docker images
+[Click here](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) to find  all the available Docker images.
 ```bash
 docker pull docker.io/intelaipg/intel-optimized-tensorflow:latest
 ```